CiMillan/Data-Science-setup/README.md

 :heavy_check_mark: Your **Windows Terminal** is now setup :+1:

 This terminal has tabs: you can choose to open a new terminal tab by clicking on t**+** next to the current one.

-**From now on, every time we will refer to the terminal or the console it will be this one.** DO NOT use the Ubuntu app anymore.

 ## Git